What to Expect On Your Next LSD Trip

-It’s common to hold to tab under your tongue for a while.
-People have recommended me keep it down there for as long as an hour.
+It’s common to hold the tab under your tongue for a while.
+People have recommended I keep it down there for as long as an hour.
 I’ve also tried simply swallowing the tabs without holding them under my tongue at all, and in my experience, it makes little difference.

 The effects of LSD vary.
-Your sensory perceptions change in a few different ways.
-I rarely hallucinate on LSD, but I always see warping images and very vibrant, glowing colors.
+I rarely hallucinate on LSD, but always see warping images and very vibrant, glowing colors.
 A feeling of synesthesia, or of sensory inputs mixing with each other, is also likely.
 For instance, while tripping, I once realized I had been masticating and moving my fingers while watching the sunset.
 I really could taste and feel the texture in the red, orange, and blue colors of the sky.

 However, it’s also common to gain some real insights.
 During one trip, I started thinking about a personal problem that was bothering me at the time.
 I realized that I shouldn’t avoid thinking about it and that I could confront this issue while tripping.
 Before allowing myself to grow too anxious, I pictured the problem as a knot.
 I thought of all the compounding factors bothering me, and I imagined all the worst case scenarios.
 The knot grew and tightened.
 And then, I simply untied the knot and felt at ease.
 I still use this method in my daily life when I get caught up in anxiety.